Minimum wages in changing labour markets - Mindestlöhne in sich verändernden Arbeitsmärkten

 Andrea Garnero, OECD

-Andrea Garnero: Minimum wages and collective bargaining across OECD countries DownloadLinkMeta
+Andrea Garnero: Minimum wages and collective bargaining across OECD countries (PDF, 1MB, File meet accessibility standards)

 Do minimum wages induce immigration?
 Evidence from the USA